Hillside Avenue buses: Q43

 The Q43 runs along nearly the entire length of Hillside Avenue, making limited stops west of Springfield Boulevard.
 It begins at Archer Avenue and Sutphin Boulevard.
 The bus route travels north along Sutphin Boulevard, then east along Hillside Avenue to 268th Street in Floral Park, Queens, at the border with North New Hyde Park in Nassau County.
 Q43 buses make all stops between Springfield Boulevard and 268th Street.

+When school is in session, one trip to Jamaica departs at 2:27 from Irwin Altman Middle School 172 at 257th Street/81st Avenue.
+This trip heads to Hillside Avenue via 82nd Avenue and Little Neck Parkway.
+Another trip to Jamaica departs at 2:35pm from Commonwealth Boulevard on Union Turnpike near a school complex.
+This trip heads to Hillside Avenue via Union Turnpike and 243rd Street.

+Several other buses to Jamaica originate at 231st Street where Martin Van Buren High School is located.
+One trip departs at 1:37pm, followed by seven more between 2:26 and 2:36pm.
+Three extra buses also run the full route to Jamaica from Floral Park from 2:25-2:31pm.
+All school trippers make the same “rush” stops as regular service.